zluo16/js-jquery-prevent-default-readme-web-051517/README.md

 stop form from behaving so form doesn't submit and prevent page refresh

 ## How to use

 pass `event` to function as parameter and `event.preventDefault();` - give a few examples of this

+give code with prevent default to comment in and out and see behavior change
 ## Instructions

 pre-written code with functions where students need to use preventDefault to stop browser behavior. tests to accompany.